TheRemote/PiBenchmarks/README.md

 -Added cross platform CPU frequency detection to use if vcgencmd is not present<br>
 -Improved boot drive detection<br>
 -Added fallback for SD drivers that don't populate the udevadm information<br>
+-Added check to prevent installing iozone if it is already present on system<br>
 <br>
 April 16th 2019<br>
 -Added "Team Group" MicroSD vendor (code -B, 0x000045)<br>